boingoing/jeznes/README.md

 JezNES began as an implementation of JezzBall for the NES.

+# Playing
+JezNES is released periodically [here](https://github.com/boingoing/jeznes/releases) as an iNES rom package and should be compatible with any NES emulator and original or clone hardware.
+It's been tested in Mesen and on hardware via AVS and NT Mini.

 # Building
 JezNES may be built via CMAKE and requires cc65.
 Tested on Ubuntu 22.04 and MacOS.